 7.2 What Stays

-• Winners board: we feature weekly winners on the winners page for long-term visibility.
+- Winners board.
+Weekly winners are featured on the winners page for long-term visibility.

-• Comments: your launch page stays accessible.
-Users can still browse, read comments, and visit your links.
+- Comments and page.
+Your launch page stays accessible.
+Users can still browse, read comments, and follow your links.

 7.3 Re-launching